Table of contents: Removal the starter ↓ Replacing brushes ↓

-In this case, the engagement lever engages the starter gear along spiral turns with the gear ring of the engine flywheel.
+At the same time, the engagement lever engages the starter gear along the spiral turns with the toothed ring of the engine flywheel.

-Only after the gear is fully engaged, the retractor switch turns on the battery power supplied from terminal 30, and then the starter spins the engine strongly.
+Only after the gear is fully engaged does the retractor relay fully turn on the power coming from terminal 30 of the battery, and then the starter vigorously cranks the engine.

-The starter motor and gear are connected to each other through a gearbox.
+The starter motor and the gear are connected to each other via a gearbox.
 Therefore, the electric motor rotates much faster than the gear.

 When the engine is started, the gear again disengages from the flywheel.